sric0880/modules-for-cocos2d-x/README.md

 3. ***dataManager4cocos2dx***
 	* manage temp and const variables between memory and file system.
 4. ***utils4cocos2dx*** some utility class like:
-	1. convert json to cocos2d::Value and vice versa.
+	1. JsonConverter: convert json to cocos2d::Value and vice versa.
-	2. read and write json file to cocos2d::ValueMap or cocos2d::ValueVector with data encrypted and plist not.
+	2. JsonFileUtil: read and write json file to cocos2d::ValueMap or cocos2d::ValueVector with data encrypted and plist not.
-	3. a simple proxy method of cocos2d::FileUtil
+	3. FileUtil: a simple proxy method of cocos2d::FileUtil
+	4. StringUtil: deal with utf-8 string.
+	5. HttpHelper: make sending httprequest in few lines of code.
+	6. DeviceUtil: platform related functions under ios and android
+	7. AlertHelper: show alert dialog using interface provided by ios or android.
 5. ***pomeloRobot_console***
 	* auto pressure test tool for pomelo running in xcode console.
 Removed from this git, see [github](https://github.com/sric0880/pomeloRobot_console)
 6. ***tools***